 Defense attorneys for Carruth claimed he was being framed for his refusal to finance a drug deal for Watkins.
 Attorneys also argued that Watkins had once admitted to shooting Adams not because Carruth had paid him but because she had made an obscene gesture at him while his car drove by her.

 In January 2001, a jury acquitted Carruth of first-degree murder but found him guilty of conspiracy to murder, shooting into an occupied vehicle and attempting to kill an unborn child.
-He is currently serving a minimum prison sentence of 18 years and 11 months.
+After serving 18 years, he was released from prison in October, 2018.